 Regulatory Context, Study Methods, and Development Guidelines

-For nearly three decades, wind energy and wildlife stakeholders – industry, wildlife management agencies, and the conservation and science community – have collaborated to understand wind-wildlife interactions and create ways to develop wind energy while mitigating (meaning avoiding, minimizing, and compensating, for) impacts to wildlife.
+For nearly three decades, wind energy and wildlife stakeholders – industry, wildlife management agencies, conservation and science community – have collaborated to understand wind-wildlife interactions and create ways to develop wind energy while mitigating (meaning avoiding, minimizing, and compensating, for) impacts to wildlife.
 Wind project development and operation take place in the context of federal laws and regulations as well as state, regional, and local requirements designed to protect wildlife.
-Through the National Wind Coordinating Collaborative (NWCC), stakeholders supported developing standardized methods and metrics for studying wind-wildlife interactions to make it possible to compare and analyze the results of studies from different projects.
-The U.S. Fish & Wildlife Service’s voluntary guidelines for land-based wind energy – developed as a result of consensus recommendations among federal and state agencies, industry, and conservation/science stakeholders – provide a framework for decision-making to assess risk and potential impacts to wildlife and habitat from new wind energy development.
+Through the National Wind Coordinating Collaborative (NWCC), stakeholders developed guidelines for studying wind-wildlife interactions using standardized methods and metrics to make it possible to compare study results across projects.
+The U.S. Fish & Wildlife Service’s voluntary guidelines for land-based wind energy – developed as a result of consensus recommendations among federal and state agencies, industry, and conservation/science stakeholders – provide a framework for decision-making to assess risk and document potential impacts to wildlife and habitat from new wind energy development.

 Mitigation Hierarchy: Avoid, Minimize, Compensate